 Virtual machine migration can greatly affect CPU resources in your cluster and lead to unwanted queuing of tasks on your virtual machines.

 Dynatrace tracks vMotion events for all the vCenters in your IT infrastructure, showing you daily (counters are reset at midnight each day) and past-week percentages.
 Each vMotion event consumes resources on the target ESXi host.
 Even when newly migrated virtual machines don't immediately require more CPU or memory, other virtual machines that exist on the same host might need more resources.
-The result of this is that target ESXi hosts can experience problems allocating requested resources and CPU saturation can occur.
+The result is that target ESXi hosts can experience problems allocating requested resources and CPU saturation can occur.

 - Select the VMware host from the vCenter cluster table.

-Select the CPU ready time tab for a chart view of the Ready time metric.
+- Select the CPU ready time tab for a chart view of the ready time metric.
 Selecting the virtual machine in the table below the chart updates the CPU ready time chart accordingly.

-Machines with a Ready time value over 10% typically have poor performance.
+Machines with a ready time value over 10% typically have poor performance.